adafruit/io-actions/app/blocks/root/root.description.md

 ### `Delay Setting`

-The [Delay Setting](/blocks/uncategorized/delay_settings) adds a cooldown period after a trigger fires, before the Actions are executed, preventing the action from running too frequently.
+The [Delay Setting](/blocks/uncategorized/delay_settings) allows adding a delay period after a trigger fires, before the Actions are executed, preventing the action from running too frequently.
 This is useful for rate-limiting notifications or avoiding noisy data that might cause rapid re-triggers.

 ![Delay Settings workspace](/block_images/delay_settings.png "Delay Settings")